Igor Gorbunov

-Igor Vladimirovich Gorbunov (Игорь Владимирович Горбунов; born 20 September 1994) is a Russian football player.
-He plays for FC Rubin Kazan.
+Igor Vladimirovich Gorbunov (Игорь Владимирович Горбунов; born 20 September 1994) is a Russian football player who plays for FC Arsenal Tula.
 He is mostly deployed as a left midfielder, but also plays as winger, right midfielder or attacking midfielder.

 Club career

 He made his debut in the Russian Professional Football League for FC Dynamo Saint Petersburg on 20 July 2015 in a game against FC Khimki.

 He made his Russian Football National League debut for FC Olimpiyets Nizhny Novgorod on 8 July 2017 in a game against FC Avangard Kursk.

 He made his Russian Premier League debut for FC Nizhny Novgorod on 26 July 2021 in a game against his former club PFC Sochi.
 He substituted Albert Sharipov in the 68th minute and scored a goal less than a minute later.
 This was Nizhny Novgorod's first ever game in the RPL, so it was also the club's first ever goal in the top tier.
 The game finished with the score of 1–0, giving the club its first victory in the top tier as well.

 On 28 July 2022, Gorbunov signed a two-year contract with FC Rubin Kazan.
+Gorbunov's contract with Rubin was terminated by mutual consent on 19 June 2023.

+On 20 June 2023, Gorbunov joined FC Torpedo Moscow on a three-year deal.
+The contract was terminated early by mutual consent in June 2025.